JankariTech/blog/src/assets/test_cafe_blog.md

  - Chrome 105.0.0.0 / Ubuntu 20.04

  My First E2E test with test-cafe
- ✓ Submiting a form should browse to thank you page
+ ✓ Submitting a form should browse to thank you page

  1 passed (8s)